 If you’ve lived in your current home for a while, you may be feeling ready for an update.
 It can be challenging for you and your family to decide whether to renovate or relocate to a new home and neighborhood.

 Repainting a room can do wonders for a home, but perhaps you have some rooms that need to be completely renovated.
 The kitchen and the living room may need major improvements to accommodate your growing family, or perhaps an entirely new room needs to be added.
+You may also want to add furniture like small coffee table for your living room.

 On the other hand, you might be thinking about the benefits of relocating to a new home in a different neighborhood.
 Here are some factors to consider to help you make an informed decision.